Schrausser/The_Nuremberg_Chronicle_1493_Transcriptions/Fol_1r_cmp.md

 >### Epitoma operu[m] sex dieru[m] de mu[n]di fabrica Prologus

->### Ein kurtze bescherybung des wercks der sechs tag von dem geschöpff der werlt die vorrede.
+>### Ein kurtze beschreybung des wercks der sechs tag von dem geschöpff der werlt die vorrede.

 >### A Brief Description of the Work of Six Days from the Creation of the World - The Preface